 Why we need to build the hydrogen economy at an international level rather than regionally or nationally.

+There is no point in continuing the discussion of whether de-carbonisation will succeed without green hydrogen.
 Or that we need H2 as a source of energy to achieve the ambitious goals of the EU and the federal government, which state that Germany should reach carbon neutrality by 2045.
 The energy world will experience radical changes, and all of them look green: a steady drop in the prices of electricity from renewable sources and ongoing innovations have made sustainable hydrogen a viable solution for a climate-neutral economy in industry and transport, as well as in the energy and building sectors.

 It’s therefore hardly a surprise that numerous hydrogen strategies have been launched at a regional, national and European level.
 They are accompanied by a rapid acceleration in the marketing of research and pilot projects, network activities and information portals for hydrogen as a source of energy.